V4Fire/Client/src/super/i-data/README.md

 < b-remote-provider :dataProvider = 'myData' | :field = 'fieldWhenWillBeStoredData'
 ```

 This way is useful when you are using it with the `v-if` directive, but be careful if you want to periodically update data from remote providers: you can emit a bunch of redundant re-renders.
+Mind, `bRemoteProvider` is a regular component, and initialization of it takes additional time.
 The valid case to use this kind of provider is to submit some data without getting the response, for instance, analytic events.

 #### Manual using of remote providers